shaimaa-hshalaby/javasript_Guide/12_Working_with_DOM/README.md

 ------------------------------------------------------

-## DOM Manipulation and DOM Traversal
+## DOM Manipulation versus DOM Traversal

 **DOM Manipulation** and **DOM Traversal** are two fundamental tasks in web development that involve interacting with the Document Object Model (DOM) to access and modify elements on a web page.
 While they are related, they serve different purposes: